Environmental

 Applicability

 ROMI machines are used in various industrial segments, whether in the manufacture of metal parts using machine tools or plastic parts produced by our injection molding and blow molding machines.
-Learn about some of the main applications of our equipment:

 Automotive